REAL ESTATE AS AN INVESTMENT

 As we all know, a good investment should yield a minimum 8% return to move along inflation, these investments have a major share in our total asset allocation.
 We should look for a return of 10+% per annum.

 In reality, after 2010, the houses built for rent yield a maximum return of only 4%, which is equal to the return of the bank.
-In some cities, the return on investment even worse accounting for less than 3%.
+In some cities, the return on investment is even worse accounting for less than 3%.

 For example, to build a 2bhk house in Metro Cities, we should spend a minimum of 50 lakhs of the amount.
 The rent for the same house in a Metro City will be Rs.
 1.8 Lakhs (excluding Maintenance and Water Charges) for a year, so the Rental yield is just 3.75%.

 Now, we must understand that investments in rental houses cannot be a wise investment.
-This is only because, people fail to calculate the ROI, knowledge about Inflation, and their thought process like, investing in real estate is safe which can yield them a good return.
+This is only because, people fail to calculate the ROI, know about Inflation, and their thought process like, investing in real estate is safe which can yield them a good return.

 Even now, there might be few properties that can yield super or multi-bagger returns.
 But there are only a few.
 Hereby we are sharing the basic ideas to find out the right property.